Top 12 Benefits And Uses Of Lemon Essential Oil Explained

 - 2-3x lemon (or more, depending on the quantity you would like to make).

 - 1x bottle of carrier oil (almond oil, sandalwood or extra virgin olive oil for cooking purposes).

-Firstly, grate the outside of the lemon into a bowl so that it fills roughly half the size of the bowl.
+Firstly, grate the outside of the lemon into a bowl until it fills roughly half of the bowl.
 You’ll want a little pile of zest here, so be sure to grate vigorously.
-Now add the zest to your glass jar.
+Now, add the zest to your glass jar.
 Then add the carrier oil and make sure that it fills the rest of the jar.
-Leave the glass jar on a windowsill with lots of direct sunlight and shake well for a few minutes once a day.
+Leave the glass jar on a windowsill with lots of direct sunlight.
+Once a day, shake the jar well for a few minutes.
 Leave the glass there for at least 3-4 days.
 After that, store in a cool, dry place and shake well before use.

-Lemons have been in our society for well over 200 years for their incredible healing properties and wonderful, unique citrus odor.
-Whether they’re used in food, drinks, fragrances or even for medicinal reasons – they certainly do provide a real bang for their buck.
-Very few fruits can be so easily cultivated and even fewer can be utilized in such a wide variety of ways as the lemon can.
-Lemons are already a part of your everyday life – you might not even know it yet!
+Lemons have been in our society for well over 200 years for their incredible healing properties and unique citrus odor.
+Whether lemons are in food, drinks, fragrances or health benefits, they certainly provide a real bang for their buck.
+Unlike most other fruits, lemons are easy to cultivate and have a wide variety of ways to utilize them.
+Lemons are already a part of your everyday life -- you might not even know it yet!

-Your shampoo, the deodorant you use, the marinade you buy for supper, the detergent you wash your clothes with – the list is almost endless.
-So why not go straight to the source and see what some pure, lemon essential oil can do for you.
-Your home already contains a long list of other products with versions of it in them – so don’t just take my word for it!
+Your shampoo, the deodorant, the marinades, and detergents all can contain lemons.
+So why not go straight to the source and see what some pure, lemon essential oil can do for you?
+Your home already contains a long list of other products with versions of it in them.
+So, don’t just take my word for it!